-This post provides a brief recap, at the halfway point, of the main findings and discoveries from the long-term evolution experiment (LTEE) with E. coli.
-My goal is to summarize in a series of ~10 posts the most important findings and discoveries, as I see them, in broad, conceptual terms.
-The first five entries are listed here, with links to those posts.
+This post provides a brief recap of some of the main findings and discoveries from the long-term evolution experiment (LTEE) with E. coli.
+My goal was to summarize things in broad, conceptual terms.
+The five entries are listed here, with links to those posts.

 Number 1.
 The LTEE offers a simple, compelling demonstration of adaptation by natural selection.